vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 ## Outstanding Questions

-- VRL doesn't have any way of _adding_ a tag to a metric, only replacing or deleting, nor does it really have support for creating bare tags.
+- VRL doesn't have any way of _adding_ a tag to a metric when a tag with the same name already exists, only replacing or deleting, nor does it really have support for creating bare tags nor retrieving all the values of a tag name.
 Does it need additional functions to match this support?

 ## Plan Of Attack